Goldilocks Isolation: High Performance VMs with Edera: Requirements

 \subsection{Threat model}

-In multi-tenant environments, arbitrary workloads from third parties are run on shared infrastructure.
-The third party may be a company running their infrastructure for several customers, or a customer running their own containers.
-The infrastructure allows customers to run their own code (often in the form of Kubernetes containers), but the operator does not want customers to gain access to the underlying infrastructure or other customer workloads.
-Given this environment, for our threat model we assume an attacker can: \begin{itemize} \item Run an application in a zone on a multi-tenant machine. \item Have root access to the Linux kernel in that zone. \item Run any Linux system call in the zone. \item Run commands on a shared GPU from the zone. \end{itemize}
+In multi-tenant environments, workloads from third parties are run on shared infrastructure.
+The infrastructure allows users to run their own code, but the operator does not want users to gain access to the underlying infrastructure or other workloads.
+Given this environment, for our threat model we assume an attacker can: \begin{itemize} \item Run an application in a zone on a multi-tenant machine. \item Have root access to the Linux kernel in that zone. \item Run any Linux system call in the zone. \end{itemize}

 In this environment, an attacker succeeds if they are able to: \begin{itemize} \item Access another zone, the hypervisor, or root zone. \item View memory, CPU usage, or other information about containers running in other zones. \item Gain access to a running zone that they do not control. \end{itemize}